plate with a serving of sushi rice casserole with imitation crab, radish sprouts, and roasted seaweed

 I’ve talked about the protein and minerals in imitation crab (surimi) in the past in my post about my family’s Red Potato and Imitation Crab salad.
 In the fried rice post I raved about Genji Mai brown rice, which works just as well in any sushi recipe that I’ve tried so far!
 But what about a no-bake sushi bake?

 No-bake sushi bake mostly helps my son to eat his vegetables.
 He enjoys trying different lettuces and sprouts in the sushi bake.
 So far, he is liking it with radish sprouts (which as 18 different vitamins and minerals) and julienned spinach.
 He also loves that he gets to eat as many dried and roasted seaweed sheets as he wants.
-I’ve got a link to some good roasted seaweed sheets below.

 Good Toppings for No-Bake Sushi Bake